-I know this sounds like spending money, but it has actually saved us money.
+This sounds like spending money, but it has saved us money.

-Now, when I go to make a purchase, I ask myself what item I will donate if I buy something new.
+Now, when I make a purchase, I ask myself what item I will donate if I buy something new.

 Don’t Rush to Buy that New Car

-As soon as I pay off a car, I start to think about buying a new one.
+As soon as I pay off a car, I consider buying a new one.

 Not this time!

-I’m able to reallocate those funds to pay towards other bills like my student loans.
+I can reallocate those funds to pay other bills like my student loans.

-I may not be driving the flashiest car and yes, I dream about buying my Range Rover Evoque someday soon, but for now, my truck runs great and I’m saving $270 a month.
+Now, I may not be driving the flashiest car, and yes, I dream about buying my Range Rover Evoque someday soon, but for now, my truck runs great, and I’m saving $270 a month.